Spicy Sausage Pasta

 My absolute favorite dinners are the easy weeknight kind.
 The kind that can be whipped up in thirty minutes or less from start to finish and only mess up one dish.
 And of course, they need to knock-my-socks-off with flavor as well!
 I am so in love with this spicy, creamy, cheesy pasta for all of those reasons.
 It is just packed with so many incredible flavors.
 It’s one of our new favorites — I make it all the time because it’s so yummy and easy!

-This amazing little pasta dish is one of my favorite recipes from one of my favorite cookbooks, The Best Simple Recipes from America’s Test Kitchens.
+This amazing Spicy Sausage Pasta dish is one of my favorite recipes from one of my favorite cookbooks, The Best Simple Recipes from America’s Test Kitchens.
 It’s filled with over 200 recipes for quick and easy dinners that can be ready in thirty minutes or less.
 Perfect.
 I’ve gotten so many new dinner recipes for us from this cookbook.
 And since it’s from America’s Test Kitchens, you know that every single recipe is tried, true, and to-die-for.
 They even conduct blind taste-testings and tell you what brand of whatever ingredient they’re using is the best.
 I love stuff like that.

 First things first — the sausage.
 I am a huge fan of smoked sausage, and I am completely, head over heels, bowled over by this Butterball Turkey Sausage.
-There’s no way that this is turkey sausage.
+The first time we tried it I thought, there’s no way that this is turkey sausage.
 There’s no way it has half the calories and fat of regular smoked sausage.
 There’s no way.
 Because it tastes just like regular smoked sausage — the full-fat, full-calorie kind that I used to buy all the time.
 I just don’t see how it’s possible that this sausage can have all the yummy, juicy flavors of regular smoked sausage with only half the fat and calories.
 But it only took one bite to convince me.
 We’ve been buying this turkey sausage exclusively for a few months now, and I will never go back to regular smoked sausage again.
 You guys know since I tend to go a little crazy when I’m traveling, I like to cut back on the fat and calories when I’m home!
 But flavor absolutely comes first.
 I love that I can have both with this sausage.

 So first, add a little olive oil to an oven-safe skillet over medium-high heat until just smoking.